kapoko/delicious-hamburgers/README.md

 2. Import the main `hamburgers.scss` file in your SASS file.

-    <sub>Note the the URL could be different depending on your project setup</sub>
+    <sub>Note that the URL could be different depending on your project setup</sub>

     ```sass
     @import "~delicious-hamburgers/sass/hamburgers";